Earlh21/DNMKSpritesheet/README.md

 ## Exporting

 Exporting gives you three files:

-A spritesheet containing all the sprites you have imported A shot data file containing attributes for each shot type, and the rectangle in the spritesheet for each shot type A const file that links the names you give to your shot types to the IDs used in the shot data file
+* A spritesheet containing all the sprites you have imported

+* A shot data file containing attributes for each shot type, and the rectangle in the spritesheet for each shot type

+* A const file that links the names you give to your shot types to the IDs used in the shot data file

 You can export to a zip file with File > Export.
 More useful, however, is the Quick Export option.
 Quick Export will export the three required files to the directory your DNMKSpritesheet project file is located in by default.
-You can change which location Quick Export exports to with Quick Export Options.
+You can change where Quick Export exports to with Quick Export Options.

 ## Using the Exported Files